(links jump down the page)

 1930 saw the completion of The Long Trail.
 A celebration was held at The Long Trail Lodge near Killington -The Green Mountain Club’s early headquarters.
 Flares were fired from mountaintops up and down the state to mark the event.

-The Green Mountain Club is still going strong today, with almost 9,000 members protecting Vermont’s scenic forests and mountains that embody The Long Trail.
-Some 500 volunteers maintain the trail and assist the club, often giving up their spare time to do hard labor in the woods.
+The Green Mountain Club is still going strong today, “making the Vermont mountains play a larger part in the life of the people.”
+In 2017 almost 10,000 club members work to protect the scenic forests and mountains that embody The Long Trail.
+Equally, some 10,000 volunteer hours went into maintaining the trail and assisting the club, often including hard labor in the woods.

 [The Green Mountain Club] has already built the “Long Trail” for 210 miles through the Green Mountains — four fifths of the distance from the Massachusetts line to the Canadian.
 Here is a project that will logically be extended.
 What the Green Mountains are to Vermont the Appalachians are to the eastern United States.
 What is suggested, therefore, is a “long trail” over the full length of the Appalachian skyline, from the highest peak in the north to the highest peak in the south…

 First and foremost, take a look at the Green Mountain Club website.
-You’re going to want to purchase The Long Trail End to Ender’s Guide, as well as the Long Trail Map.
+For a thru-hike you’re going to want to purchase The Long Trail End to Ender’s Guide, as well as the Long Trail Map (affiliate links).
 These publications have all the information you’ll need – including services in nearby towns, trail head access, and camping areas.
 The Long Trail Guide is a more in-depth, detailed look at the trail, and isn’t necessary for planning an extended trip.

-Most backpackers take 20-30 days to hike the trail from end-to-end, carrying a few days’ worth of food at time.
-Some of the towns are located within reasonable walking distance of the trail.
+Most backpackers take 20-30 days to hike the trail from end-to-end, carrying a few days of food at time.
+Some towns are located within reasonable walking distance of the trail.
 You can purchase food and supplies at local stores, or send yourself packages to local post offices ahead of time.
 If you carry a cell phone, sometimes you can arrange for services in town to pick you up.
-Hitchhiking is always an option as well.
+Hitchhiking is always a discretionary option too.

 The closest town to the southern terminus of the trail is Williamstown, Massachusetts.
-Peter Pan Bus Lines has a route to Williamstown from the Port Authority in New York City.
-As of December 2011 it departs twice daily from Williamstown, as well as twice daily from NYC.
+Peter Pan Bus Lines has a route between Williamstown and the Port Authority in New York City.
+Last time I checked (2017), it goes in both directions, multiple times, daily.
+Greyhound also goes to Williamstown.

 The closest town to the northern terminus of the trail is North Troy, Vermont.
 Public transportation will only get you as far north as Montpelier, Waterbury, or Burlington, so travel to North Troy has to involve local taxi companies, private shuttles, or hitchhiking.
-Contact the GMC for a list of private shuttles.
+You can call the Green Mountain Club at (802) 244-7037 for a list of private shuttles.
 I found hitchhiking to be fairly easy throughout Vermont, particularly on route 100, with the exception of the outskirts of Burlington.
 This has its inherent risks, of course.

 Rutland is the second-largest town in Vermont (After Burlington).
 There’s a small airport here, as well as viable transportation via Greyhound.
 There’s even a local bus that will drop you off at the trail head at Sherburne Pass, and The Inn at the Long Trail.